Media of Hong Kong: Television

-Hong Kong has three broadcast television stations, ViuTV, Fantastic TV and TVB.
+Hong Kong has three broadcast television stations, ViuTV, HOY TV and TVB.
 The latter, launched in 1967, was the territory's first free-to-air commercial station, and is currently the predominant TV station in the territory.
 Paid cable and satellite television have also been widespread.
 The production of Hong Kong's soap drama, comedy series and variety shows have reached mass audiences throughout the Chinese-speaking world.
 Many international and pan-Asian broadcasters are based in Hong Kong, including News Corporation's STAR TV.
 Hong Kong's terrestrial commercial TV networks, Christian Broadcasting Network of Hong Kong and TVB can also be seen in neighbouring Guangdong and Macau (via cable).

-However, ATV has seen a gradual decline in production quality and audience rating in recent years and faces financial difficulties.
+However, Asia Television, Hong Kong's first TV station, has seen a gradual decline in production quality and audience rating in recent years and faces financial difficulties.
 Its false report of death of Jiang Zemin severely damaged its credibility.
 On 1 April 2015, Hong Kong's Executive Council gave notice that ATV's terrestrial television licence would not be renewed and that it would instead end on 1 April 2016.
 RTHK and newcomer HKTVE (owned by Richard Li's PCCW which also owns the IPTV service Now TV) took over the frequencies of ATV since 2 April 2016.
-In May 2017, Fantastic Television started its free-to-air broadcast.
+In May 2017, Fantastic Television (now named HOY TV) started its free-to-air broadcast.